top of page

 • Why are the group rides small?

-To maximise your enjoyment on the ride and to minimise the impact on the trails shared by other hill users.
+Colin will guide up to 4 adults to maximise your enjoyment on the ride and to minimise the impact on the trails shared by other hill users.

 • Do you offer rides for advanced/expert riders?